January 1, 2023

 Parentification can look like children constantly trying to accommodate how their parents feel.
 A child can sense the footsteps in the house and the sounds of the car pulling into the driveway and think, “whoop, I need to do something so that my parent feels comfortable.”

 The child becoming a source of emotional support for the caregiver is another example of parentification.
-The child now feels responsible and maybe even flooded in high conflict, stressful or traumatic situations.
-The child starts to soothe and regulate their parent's emotions and become accountable for their feelings.
+Now the child feels responsible and maybe even flooded in high conflict, stressful or traumatic situations.
+The child starts to soothe and regulate their parent’s emotions and become accountable for their feelings.
 Essentially, the parents begin to overshare their emotional pain and age-inappropriate problems with the children and lean on them for support or expect them to help them with problem-solving.
 The children are placed in situations where they feel more like the parent.

 “Wait, I’m I supposed to be a robot?”